singjie/dister/README.md

 	Release 12930219231 has been deployed on ....
 - leave matters, !avail <nick>; <nick> is currently on leave till - xxxx
 - !seen <nick>; <nick> was last seen on ....
-- !remind x "Move Kiosk to all-hands area"; <nick>!!!!! - "Move Kiosk to all-hands area"
-- "Conference now... xxx dial in to: xxxx with PC 85......"
 - Conference rollcall; !conf; <nick> is now in conference; !conflist; list of attendees in conference;
 - simple AI for !lunch